-Abstract: The effective support of teleteaching services requires the development of multimedia collaboration systems that are capable of providing real-time and high quality audio-visual communication among distributed instructors and students.
+The effective support of teleteaching services requires the development of multimedia collaboration systems that are capable of providing real-time and high quality audio-visual communication among distributed instructors and students.
 In the absence of such specialised systems, technologies tailored to other services are being considered for teleteaching services as well.
 Such a technology is the H.323 audio-visual communication technology developed to support video communication over IP.
 Although teleteaching and videoconferencing have similar QoS requirements, teleteaching functional requirements are a superset of those of videoconferencing.
-The suitability of H.323 technology and its currently available products for supporting teleteaching services is investigated, based on experience gained during a related deployment at the University of Athens.
+In this paper, the suitability of H.323 technology and currently available products to support teleteaching services is investigated, based on experience gained during a related deployment at the University of Athens. © 2000 Elsevier Science B.V.
+All rights reserved.

-Keywords: Teleteaching environment; H.323; Multipoint Conferences; IP based teleteaching; Synchronous
+Keywords: Teleteaching environment; H.323; Multipoint conferences; IP based teleteaching; Synchronous

-1 Introduction
+1. Introduction

 Teleteaching services are expected to enable the synchronous participation in a lecture of a geographically dispersed set of students.
 The participants would be located in geographically dispersed facilities such as lecture theatres, classrooms, seminar rooms, laboratories, or at home.
 Teleteaching is expected to improve the quality of teaching especially in cases where an expert instructor is required.
-Another major fact that drives the deployment of teleteaching services is that the instructor's personality and instructional talent can not be substituted by any virtual environment or asynchronous telelearning service.
+Another major fact that drives the deployment of teleteaching services is that the instructor's personality and instructional talent cannot be substituted by any virtual environment or asynchronous telelearning service.

 Networked multimedia applications and systems are required to implement teleteaching scenarios.
-Several teleteaching scenarios has been implemented in Europe by employing products based on MJPEG/ATM standards [11,18].
+Several teleteaching scenarios have been implemented in Europe by employing products based on MJPEG and ATM standards [11,18].

 The proliferation of IP technology has provided a widely available networking infrastructure that can easily - and in a cost effective manner - reach potential students.
-For this reason, it is meaningful to try to develop teleteaching services over IP, particularly now that the QoS provision capabilities of IP are most likely close to materialise.
+For this reason, it is meaningful to try to develop teleteaching services over IP, particularly now that the QoS provision capabilities of IP are close to materializing.